akmatoff/akmatoff.github.io/content/posts/How I Added My Language to Monkeytype and Left A Small Mark.md

 Adding a new language is very simple - you just add a `JSON` file with a specific structure named as your language and include it in the `_list.json` file.

+Before that, we need to fork the [monkeytype repository](https://github.com/monkeytypegame/monkeytype).

-Create a new JSON file in `./frontend/static/languages/`, named as the language name and the number of words, e.g `kyrgyz_1k.json`.
+Then, create a new JSON file in `./frontend/static/languages/`, named as the language name and the number of words, e.g `kyrgyz_1k.json`.
 If there are less than 1000 words, simply add the language name, e.g `kyrgyz.json`.

 `kyrgyz.json`
 ```json